 So join the club!
 Find a group of birders in your area and join their community.
 It’s a great way to meet new people and also get tips and advice on birding.
 There are tons of local meetups, group trips and community activities all across the U.S.

 We’ve also created forums to not only help find people near you but connect with the entire community!
 Sign up and sign in to connect with tons of birders online.
-Maybe you captured a picture of an unfamiliar species and want help identifying it; maybe you want to share stories about your favorite birding adventure or species; maybe you want to organize your own meetup—join our online community for Everything Birds!
+Maybe you captured a picture of an unfamiliar species and want help identifying it.
+You might want to share stories about your favorite birding adventure or species.
+Or, maybe you want to organize your own meetup—join our online community for Everything Birds!

 3. Get Your Gear

 Now that you’re a bona fide birder, you’re ready to invest in your new hobby and start exploring the types of gear available to enhance your experience and help you on your journey.
 Thankfully, all you really need is a pair of decent binoculars, a field guide, and a notebook.
 Of course, as your love for birding grows, you may feel inclined to upgrade your gear.
 But for now, there’s no need to break the bank and load up on the best money has to offer.

 We’ll start here.
 Although you technically only need your eyes to see birds in the wild, evolution definitely favored our feathered friends in the vision department.
 A good set of binoculars—or bins (don’t worry, you’ll pick up on the lingo quick)—will not only enhance your vision but also enhance your birding experience.
 Nothing is more frustrating than finding a wild bird but being unable to take in its unique beauty because it’s just too far away.

 There are plenty of great pairs of inexpensive binoculars out there that are perfect for beginners.